6 Reasons to get the Blue Cash Everyday Card

 My strategy is to get several no annual fee cards and keep them long term, since it can be beneficial for your credit score.

-2 Reasons NOT to get the Blue Cash Everyday Card
+2 reasons NOT to get the Blue Cash Everyday

 While there are several reasons to consider the Blue Cash Everyday Card, there are also a couple of reasons to not get this card, or at least not apply outright for it.
 In no particular order:

-Even if you’re someone who prefers a no annual fee card long term, there really is value to getting this card instead.
-You can get it for a year, and then if you’re not happy you should be able to downgrade it, giving you the best of both worlds.
+- Even if you’re someone who prefers a no annual fee card long term, there really is value to getting this card instead

 There are better cash back cards for everyday spending

-While there’s lots to like about the Blue Cash Everyday, it’s also not particularly well rounded if you’re looking for an all-in-one cash back credit card.
+While there are lots to like about the Blue Cash Everyday, it’s also not particularly well-rounded if you’re looking for an all-in-one cash back credit card.

-1% cash back is pretty uncompetitive nowadays for savvy consumers.
-For example, the no annual fee Citi® Double Cash Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase.
+Everyone will have to crunch the numbers for themselves, but 1% cash back is pretty uncompetitive nowadays for savvy consumers.
+For example, the no annual fee Citi Double Cash® Card (review) offers 1% cash back when you make a purchase, and 1% cash back when you pay for that purchase (in the form of ThankYou points).

 Bottom line

 If you’re looking for a no annual fee personal American Express cash back card, the Amex Blue Cash Everyday Card is as good as it gets.
-The card offers up to 3% cash back at supermarkets and a solid welcome bonus, plus it gives you access to Amex Offers.
+The card offers a solid earning rate at U.S. supermarkets, U.S. gas stations, and U.S. online retailers, and a good welcome bonus, plus it gives you access to Amex Offers.

 The following links will direct you to the rates and fees for mentioned American Express Cards.
-These include: Blue Cash Everyday® Card from American Express (Rates & Fees).
+These include: Blue Cash Everyday® Card from American Express (Rates & Fees), and Blue Cash Preferred® Card from American Express (Rates & Fees).